perrygeo/simanneal/README.md

 itinerary, miles = tsp.anneal()
 ```

+## Extra data dependencies

+You might have noticed that the `energy` function above requires a `cities` dict
+that is presumably defined in the enclosing scope.
+This is not necessarily a good
+design pattern.
+The dependency on additional data can be made explicit by passing
+them into the constructor like so

+    # pass extra data (the distance matrix) into the constructor
+    def __init__(self, state, distance_matrix):
+        self.distance_matrix = distance_matrix
+        super(TravellingSalesmanProblem, self).__init__(state)  # important!

+The last line (calling init on the super class) is critical.

 ## Implementation Details

 The simulated annealing algorithm requires that we track state (current, previous, best) and thus means we need to copy the `self.state` frequently.